bell-kevin/tdf.siteaccountform/README.rst

 Features
 --------

-Form with the following fields:
+Form with the following fields and features:

 - name
 - first name
 - email
 - description of the project the account was asked form
 - human validation field
-- return to root url with a message to the users
+- return to root url with a message to the user
 - send email to site email account

 Examples